-6.24 Further it states in Clause A.21.5 that:
+6.27 Further it states in Clause A.21.5 that:

-- "...Unless otherwise agreed between the Trustee and the Employer, an adjustment made ...must not increase the amount of any benefit which, in the opinion of the Trustee after obtaining the advice of the Actuary, has accrued in respect of a person immediately prior to the effective date of that adjustment in respect of the period up to that date or improve the basis upon which benefits accrue during or in respect of any period after that date." - 6.25 Therefore, in the case of the termination of contributions the Trustee has some flexibility in respect of the benefits provided, subject to superannuation law, and there is no alternative measure of financial position that needs to be calculated in respect of this situation. - 6.26 On retrenchment, members' are entitled to an accrued retirement lump sum.
+- "...Unless otherwise agreed between the Trustee and the Employer, an adjustment made ...must not increase the amount of any benefit which, in the opinion of the Trustee after obtaining the advice of the Actuary, has accrued in respect of a person immediately prior to the effective date of that adjustment in respect of the period up to that date or improve the basis upon which benefits accrue during or in respect of any period after that date." - 6.28 Therefore, in the case of the termination of contributions the Trustee has some flexibility in respect of the benefits provided, subject to superannuation law, and there is no alternative measure of financial position that needs to be calculated in respect of this situation. - 6.29 On retrenchment, members are entitled to an accrued retirement lump sum.
 This benefit may also be payable on partial disablement.
-For active members, the ratio of retrenchments benefits as at 30 June 2017 to assets was 120.1%.
-At the 30 June 2014 investigation, the retrenchment benefit index was 108%.
-The increase in the index is mainly due to better than expected investment return during the period and the contributions being higher than expected to be required. - 6.27 An additional contribution is required from City of Melbourne in respect of each retrenchment, and each exit if the VBI is below 100%, so that there is no additional financial strain on the COM plan. - 6.28 In certain situations, some members can elect a pension, subject to the approval of Vision Super.
-While there are no current pensioners, a member electing a pension may cause a strain on funding. - 6.29 In Appendix E the COM plan's asset allocation is shown and there is currently a 28.3% allocation to illiquid assets.
-The funding indices have been calculated based on the valuation of these assets at fair market value from the 30 June 2017 audited financial statements (excluding disposal costs).
-In the unlikely event that these assets had to be quickly liquidated it is possible that this could occur at discounted values resulting in lower funding ratios.
-For example, a 20% discount on forced sale of illiquid assets would reduce the funding indices by approximately 7%. - 6.30 There was no material deferred tax asset in the Fund as at 30 June 2017.
+For active members, the ratio of retrenchments benefits as at 30 June 2020 to assets was 134.3%.
+At the 30 June 2017 investigation, the retrenchment benefit index was 120%.
+The increase in the index is mainly due to better than expected real investment return during the period.
+This index is not materially affected by any changes to the assumed net investment return. - 6.30 At the date of this report, an additional contribution is required from City of Melbourne in respect of each retrenchment, and each exit if the VBI is below 100%, so that there is no additional financial strain on the COM plan.
+However, given the strong financial position of the COM plan in this report we recommend that this no longer occur. - 6.31 In certain situations, some members can elect a pension, subject to the approval of Vision Super.
+While there are no current pensioners, a member electing a pension may cause a strain on funding. - 6.32 In Appendix E the COM plan's asset allocation is shown and there is currently a low allocation to illiquid assets.
+The funding indices have been calculated based on the valuation of these assets at fair market value from the 30 June 2020 draft financial statements (excluding disposal costs).
+Given the low level of illiquid assets, we do not consider there to be a material risk of significant discounted asset values (and reduction to funding indices) occurring in the unlikely event that these assets had to be quickly liquidated. - 6.33 There was no material deferred tax asset in the Fund as at 30 June 2020.
 Therefore, the funding is not significantly dependent upon being able to utilize such an amount.